 There are enough things to do in Thessaloniki to warrant you spending a long weekend in Greece’s second city.
-While Thessaloniki may not have the same concentration of ruins and archaeological sites as Athens, or the idyllic beaches and coastlines of the Greek islands, the city has a rich and diverse history that dates back thousands of years.
+Thessaloniki may not have the same concentration of ruins and archaeological sites as Athens, or the idyllic beaches and coastlines of the Greek islands.
+However, the city has a rich and diverse history that dates back thousands of years.

 Despite its size, Thessaloniki has an air of small-town charm about it.
 The city’s location also makes it a perfect jumping-off point for visiting Halkidiki or embarking on a wider Greece itinerary.

 Try the World Famous Bougatsa at Bougatsa Bantis

 Bougatsa is a beloved Greek breakfast pastry that originated in Thessaloniki.
 The traditional version of the pastry is sweet.
 It consists of a generous portion of semolina custard, wrapped in layers of crispy handmade filo pastry.